 You’ll also find all of the marketing tools you accustomed to from Magento 1, such as promotions, user content, communications, search, and SEO, all of which help to keep your customers loyal and promote your online eCommerce store.
 Rich snippets on the catalogue pages are also available to help improve search engine results.

 The Magento 2 checkout process is better streamlined, making it easier and quicker for customers to navigate through from the cart to the completed order.
 The customizable checkout now requires less customer information and steps, therefore reducing the checkout time, increasing sales conversions and minimizing abandoned carts.

-When the customer goes to the checkout, they are brought back to the default guest checkout, where they are prompted to enter an email address.
-If it matches an existing customer in the system, they are fast-tracked using the saved information.
+When the customer goes to the checkout, they come back to the default guest one to enter an email address.
+If it matches an existing customer in the System, they are fast-tracked using the saved information.
 Guests can create a new account in one step through the thank you page, which can help encourage repeat customers.
-The checkout process has also been simplified by removing the credit card type (credit card type is based on the first digit: 3 = Amex; 4 = Visa; 5 = MasterCard).
+The checkout process is more convenient now by removing the credit card type (credit card type based on the first digit: 3 = Amex; 4 = Visa; 5 = MasterCard).

 7. Improve mobile-responsiveness